Home

 Tena Clark Way Up There

 Tena Clark is a well known song writer who has penned a number of hits for performers like Patti Labelle and Gladys Knight.
-She runs the company Disc Marketing that provides music for advertising.
+She ran the company Disc Marketing that provides music for advertising.

-She was commissioned by Art Program to write a song about the Space Station and in commemoration of the Centennial of Flight celebration coming in 2003 on the anniversary of the Wright Brothers flight.
+She was commissioned by art program to write a song about the Space Station and in commemoration of the Centennial of Flight celebration coming in 2003 on the anniversary of the Wright Brothers flight.

 Way Up There is the result and she is very happy with the song according to the article Writer Searches for Singer for NASA Song in Space News, April 29, 2002 (not available on the Space News web site).
 She is actively "searching for a well known artist" or artists to perform it.